 The MSc dissertation is worth 60 credits, and will qualify successful candidates for the award of the MSc degree.
-It is expected to involve the equivalent of some twelve weeks of full time study.
-This will normally to be completed by full time students in the weeks immediately following the taught phase, and by part-time students in the 6-12 month period following completion of the taught portion of the programme.
+It is expected to involve the equivalent of some twelve weeks of full-time study.
+This will normally to be completed by full-time students on the one-year Masters programmes in the weeks immediately following the taught phase, by students on the Masters programmes with placement after they complete the placement stage, and by part-time students in the 6-12 month period following completion of the taught portion of the programme.
+It is expected that students who have not secured a placement by the end of the Spring Semester examination period will transfer to the one-year programme and begin their dissertations immediately following the completion of the taught phase.